 Click the button and the editor will appear.
 A toolbar will show above the cell, allowing the user to format text, insert headers or add links.
+Clicking on the button would toggle back to the HTML/Markdown editor.
 Style the text as desired, and when finished, click the button to finish editing.

 A GenePattern notebook can be executed as an automated workflow.
 When this happens, each cell is run in order, starting with the top.
 Code cells execute their contained code.
 GenePattern analyses are launched and the workflow waits for the analysis to complete before moving forward.
 If an error is encountered - either as the result of a code cell or the status of a GenePattern job - execution halts and waits for user input.